Get More People to Read and Share Your Content

 When a visitor lands at your site, he mainly looks at the information above the fold.
 That’s the first rule you need to remember.
 Here is the second important rule: the visitor mostly looks at the left section of the page.
 Have you ever wondered why the right section is reserved for menus and ads, whereas the left part is where the text is?
 Now you know.

-The F-shaped pattern is a really effective way to structure a page, since it’s designed in accordance with the visitors’ habitual behavior.
+The F-shaped pattern is an effective way to structure a page, using visitors’ habitual behavior for designing.
 Internet users spend 80% of their time looking above the page fold of a website, and they spend 69% of the time looking at the information at the left portion of the page.

 1. Image source